 Since 1997, the Jones family has dedicated the Cowboys’ annual Thanksgiving Day halftime performance as a national showcase to kick off The Salvation Army’s iconic Red Kettle Campaign.
 The team’s association with network television spawns a donation of $20 million worth of airtime every year to present nationally televised entertainment extravaganzas that have created a beloved holiday tradition.

-Under the direction of executive vice president and chief brand officer Charlotte Jones Anderson, the Cowboys have produced the annual halftime event and welcomed nationally renowned entertainers including Reba McEntire, Randy Travis, Toby Keith, Destiny’s Child, Sheryl Crow, Carrie Underwood, Kelly Clarkson, the Jonas Brothers, Keith Urban, Enrique Iglesias with Pitbull and Kenny Chesney.
-Since the first Red Kettle Kickoff in 1997, the Cowboys have helped raise over $1.75 billion for the Army, reaching nearly 500 million people in need.
+Under the direction of executive vice president and chief brand officer Charlotte Jones Anderson, the Cowboys have produced the annual halftime event and welcomed nationally renowned entertainers including Reba McEntire, Randy Travis, Toby Keith, Destiny’s Child, Sheryl Crow, Carrie Underwood, Kelly Clarkson, the Jonas Brothers, Keith Urban, Enrique Iglesias with Pitbull, Kenny Chesney and Selena Gomez.
+Since the first Red Kettle Kickoff in 1997, the Cowboys have helped raise over over $1.8 billion for the Army, reaching nearly 500 million people in need.

 In May of 2010, Anderson was named chairman of The Salvation Army’s National Advisory Board—the first woman in the history of the organization to hold that distinguished position.
 As chairman, Anderson guides the efforts of the board for one of the world’s oldest and largest service organizations.